Navigating Distribution Shifts in Medical Image Analysis: A Survey: Introduction

-In this survey, we present a nuanced understanding of how deep learning can be strategically deployed to address distribution shifts in MedIA, facilitating the development of diverse and robust applications.
-While a few surveys have also explored the impact of distribution shifts on MedIA and summarized solutions, our work stands apart in several critical ways.
-For instance,~\cite{guan2021domain} primarily focuses on domain adaptation (DA) within MedIA, categorizing existing methods based on the degree of DL model supervision while~\cite{yoon2023domain} emphasizes Domain Generalization (DG) and organizes existing methods according to common MedIA workflows.
-Although DA and DG are significant topics with profound impacts on MedIA, these surveys~\cite{guan2021domain,yoon2023domain} concentrate on the technical aspects of existing approaches, treating MedIA primarily as an application domain.
-Their classifications, rooted in the intricacies of DL techniques, often overlook the real-world medical constraints that give rise to different distribution shift scenarios.
-Consequently, they fail to provide a detailed, step-by-step guide addressing the impact of medical data variations.
+In this survey, we present a nuanced understanding of how DL can be strategically deployed to address distribution shifts in MedIA.
+While a few existing surveys have explored distribution shifts in MedIA, they predominantly concentrate on the technical mechanics of existing approaches --- categorizing methods based on the degree of DL supervision~\cite{guan2021domain} or common MedIA workflows~\cite{yoon2023domain} -- or restrict their discussions to specific organs (e.g., heart, lung, brain)~\cite{acm2023nuerocrossmodality,li2023multi,kora2022transfer,yu2022transfer,kim2022transfer}.
+These conventional taxonomies often treat MedIA merely as an application domain, overlooking the real-world medical constraints that fundamentally shape these distribution shift scenarios.